mickmccann/MS3-Small-Jobs/TESTING.md

 Ensure when you click on the EDIT button, within Launch Time field, the original inputed time is selected | When you click on the EDIT button, within Launch Time field the original inputed time is selected | PASS
 Ensure when you click on the EDIT button, the Is Urgent toggle switch, the original selection is selected | When you click on the EDIT button, the Is Urgent toggle switch, the original selection is selected | PASS
 Ensure when you click on the CANCEL button, the user is brought back to the main page, disregarding any changes | When you click on the CANCEL button, the user is brought back to the main page, disregarding any changes | PASS
+When creating a job, ensure the job description dropdown select is added to the job post on the get_jobs page | The job description dropdown select is added to the job post on the get_jobs page. | PASS
+When creating a job post, ensure the business name is added to the job post on the get_jobs page | When creating a job post, the business name is added to the job post on the get_jobs page | PASS
+When creating a job post, ensure the contact name is added to the job post on the get_jobs page | When creating a job post, the contact name is added to the job post on the get_jobs page | PASS
+When creating a job post, ensure the contact email is added to the job post on the get_jobs page | When creating a job post, the contact email is added to the job post on the get_jobs page | PASS
+When creating a job post, ensure the job name is added to the job post on the get_jobs page | When creating a job post, the job name is added to the job post on the get_jobs page | PASS
+When creating a job post, ensure the job description is added to the job post on the get_jobs page | When creating a job post, the job description is added to the job post on the get_jobs page | PASS
+When creating a job post, ensure the due date is added to the job post on the get_jobs page | When creating a job post, the due date is added to the job post on the get_jobs page | PASS
+When creating a job post, ensure the app launch time is added to the job post on the get_jobs page, if required by the user | When creating a job post, the app launch time is added to the job post on the get_jobs page, if required by the user | PASS
+When creating a job post, ensure the is_urgent is added to the job post on the get_jobs page, if required by the user | When creating a job post, the is_urgent is added to the job post on the get_jobs page, if required by the user | PASS

 ## Back End Testing